blazej-bucha/isgraflab/README.md

 computation of functionals of the geopotential at dense grids residing on irregular surfaces such as the Earth's surface.
-It employs the lumped coefficients approach for surface spherical harmonic synthesis of gravity field quantities and their radial derivatives at regular surfaces (sphere or ellipsoid of revolution), and then it continues the quantities to the irregular surface using the Talor series.
+It employs the lumped coefficients approach for surface spherical harmonic synthesis of gravity field quantities and their vertical derivatives at regular surfaces (sphere or ellipsoid of revolution), and then it continues the quantities to the irregular surface using the Talor series.